chingu-voyage5/Toucans-Team-20/README.md

 4. Create a PR(pull request) after pushing your local repo.
 5. Contributors will review it and merge PR into master.

-_We'll happy to hear your valuable suggestions/feedback._
+_We would love to hear your valuable suggestions/feedback._